janusmiracle/fanyi/README.md

     └── ...
 ```

-Fanyi will import and load the data from each file before training the model.
+Dugong will import and load the data from each file before training the model.
 It will then output a fine-tuned model.

 Run the training script: